-To request academic accommodation:
+To request academic accommodation, the student must do the following:

-- complete an Academic Accommodations Application (available in the LEC), - provide documentation of the disability, - and schedule an interview with an LEC staff member.
+- Complete an Academic Accommodations Application (available in the LEC). - Provide documentation of the disability. - Schedule an interview with an LEC staff member.

 Note that academic accommodations at APU do not include: